 The reward for all these complications is your views.
 Despite the bad weather and the inconvenience of its ascent, what awaits us at its peak is truly memorable as it has beautiful panoramic views over the tree line.
 Without a doubt, a spectacle of nature only within reach of a brave few.

 The trail is located in the center of the Presidential Mountain Range in the White Mountains National Forest of New Hampshire, better known as “The Whites.”
 The start of the route is considered to be located at the 1792 mile at Mt.Moosilauke and ends at the town of Gorham at the 1891 mile.

 The approximate distance of the course is more than 100 miles long, with the highest peak being 6,289 feet.

 What makes this stretch dangerous is its misleading appearance.
-The first miles of the terrain is very flat.
+The first miles of the terrain are very flat.
 But after those first few miles, things will start to get worse.
 It is a path full of rocks, becoming impossible not to step on anything else for hours.

 If we add the climate to this difficulty, things will get very complicated.
-This part of the trail is often traversed in hot weather, in the middle of summer so that water will be scarce and mosquitoes abundant.
-Therefore it is recommended to carry plenty of drinking water and protection for bites because there will be and many.
+This part of the trail is often traversed in hot weather in the middle of summer so that water will be scarce and mosquitoes abundant.
+Therefore it is recommended to carry plenty of drinking water and protection for bites because there will be many.

 The steepest part starts at mile 1147 after Duncannon.